RaiaN/uwb-converter/README.md

 uwb-converter
 =============
-This repo is AU study project aimed to turn UGENE Workflow Designer schemes to Biopython code.
+This repo is AU Python study project aimed to turn UGENE Workflow Designer schemes to Biopython code.